Bruce Golding: Biography

+Early life

 He is the son of Tacius Golding and Enid Golding (née Bent), both teachers.
 Bruce was the third of four children: the second—the only girl—died shortly after birth.
 In 1949, when he was only two years old, his family moved to St. Faiths district near Browns Hall, St. Catherine, where he spent the next five years.
 In 1955, his mother accepted a teaching post at Alpha Academy in Kingston.
 This necessitated that the family relocate to Kingston.

 As a child, Golding grew up in a political environment.
 He was only two years old in 1949 when his father was first elected as a Member of the House of Representatives for West St. Catherine, a seat that he retained for 22 years until his retirement in 1972.
 Tacius Golding was the first Speaker of the House in independent Jamaica and also served as Parliamentary Secretary in the Ministry of Housing.

+Education

 Bruce Golding spent five years at St. George's College, and later transferred to Jamaica College to pursue A-Level studies.

+In April 1966, Golding served as the school's head boy, and as such was a member of the party that welcomed Emperor Haile Selassie I of Ethiopia to JC.

 He entered the University of the West Indies (UWI) in 1966 and graduated in 1969 with a BSc degree in Economics (2nd-class Honours), majoring in public administration.

+Politics

 Golding was the chairman of the Jamaica Labour Party (JLP) before he and others felt the need to split and form a new party, the National Democratic Movement (NDM), in 1995.
 In 2002, he rejoined the JLP and in November 2003 was again elected chairman of the party.

 He was elected leader of the JLP, and also the leader of the opposition, on 20 February 2005, succeeding Edward Seaga.

 Bruce Golding represented three different constituencies as a Member of Parliament: West St. Catherine, Central St. Catherine, and Kingston West.
-While serving as Prime Minister, Golding and also hosted Jamaica House Live, a monthly talk show.
+While serving as prime minister, Golding and also hosted Jamaica House Live, a monthly talk show.

-Prime Minister
+Prime minister

-Golding, as leader of the Jamaica Labour Party, became Prime Minister, following his party's slim victory in the 3 September 2007 general election and Prime Minister Portia Simpson-Miller's concession of defeat two days later.
+Golding, as leader of the Jamaica Labour Party, became prime minister, following his party's slim victory in the 3 September 2007 general election and Prime Minister Portia Simpson-Miller's concession of defeat two days later.
 The JLP defeated the People's National Party by a narrow margin of 32 seats to 28, with a turnout of 61.46%.
 This election ended 18 years of PNP rule, and Golding became the new prime minister.

 Golding was sworn in by the Governor-General of Jamaica on 11 September 2007.
 Golding was the nation's eighth prime minister since independence.

 In April 2011, Bruce Golding said that Jamaica should break its ties with the British monarchy and become a republic.
 Speaking during a budget debate, Golding said that "transforming Jamaica from a monarchical to a republican state means no disrespect, and must not be interpreted this way".